-Cumulus Linux supports a few forms of network virtualization.
+Cumulus Linux supports these forms of network virtualization:

 VXLAN uses a VLAN-like encapsulation technique to encapsulate MAC-based layer 2 Ethernet frames within layer 3 UDP packets.
-Each virtual network is a VXLAN logical layer 2 segment.
+Each virtual network is a VXLAN logical L2 segment.
 VXLAN scales to 16 million segments - a 24-bit VXLAN network identifier (VNI ID) in the VXLAN header - for multi-tenancy.

 Hosts on a given virtual network are joined together through an overlay protocol that initiates and terminates tunnels at the edge of the multi-tenant network, typically the hypervisor vSwitch or top of rack.
 These edge points are the VXLAN tunnel end points (VTEP).

-Cumulus Linux can initiate and terminate VTEPs in hardware and supports wire-rate VXLAN.
-VXLAN provides an efficient hashing scheme across the IP fabric during the encapsulation process; the source UDP port is unique, with the hash based on layer 2 through layer 4 information from the original frame.
+Cumulus Linux can initiate and terminate VTEPs in hardware and supports wire-rate VXLAN with Tomahawk, Trident II+ and Trident II platforms.
+VXLAN provides an efficient hashing scheme across IP fabric during the encapsulation process; the source UDP port is unique, with the hash based on L2-L4 information from the original frame.
 The UDP destination port is the standard port 4789.

-VXLAN is supported only on switches in the Cumulus Linux HCL using the Broadcom Tomahawk, Trident II, Trident II+ and Trident3 chipsets, as well as the Mellanox Spectrum chipset.
+VXLAN is supported only on switches in the Cumulus Linux HCL using Tomahawk, Trident II+ and Trident II chipsets.